scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography-part-1.md

 caption = ""

 +++
+From a technology and culture perspective This piece is a look at where we have been, and where we are heading as a society.
+This article is a companion piece to "Reflections on the Home Computer Golden Age".
+[TOC]

 Computers and tinkering has been my forte since I was a kid.
 Today I am a computer hardware and software troubleshooter.
 I run my own computer repair service and for over 20 years I have been providing technical assistance to home users and very small businesses.